wolfjazz/fixed-point-math/README.md

 - explicit construction from integer-based variables with scaled integer values at runtime
 - no runtime construction from floating-point variables (we don't want floats at runtime)
 - compile-time overflow checks where possible, runtime-checks only when really needed
-- different types of runtime overflow actions (overflow: forbidden, assert, saturate, allowed/no-check)
+- different types of (runtime) overflow behaviors (overflow: forbidden, assert, saturate, allowed/no-check)
 - implicit conversion between fixed-point types of same base type only to higher precision (no losses)
 - explicit conversion to fixed-point type with same base type but different precision via up/downscale-copy
 - conversion to different base types only via explicit casts (static_q_cast, safe_q_cast, force_q_cast)